 Perhaps the most popular and among the most lucrative jobs for math majors are in the computer industry.
-Since computer programming is very mathematical, it makes sense that many math majors do very well in it; but math majors are qualified to address more fundamental issues in the design of the project and in creating new algorithms for new problems.
-Furthermore, many issues in computers like computer graphics, compression of pictures and sound for the web, and setting up networks (to name a few examples) involve a great deal of mathematics, and as a result, many computer companies specifically hire math majors.
+Since computer programming is very mathematical, it makes sense that many math majors do very well in it; but math majors are qualified to address more fundamental issues in project design and creating new algorithms for new problems.
+Many issues in computers -- such as computer graphics, compression of pictures and sound for the Web, and setting up networks -- involve a great deal of mathematics.
+As a result, many computer companies specifically hire math majors.

-Many of the same reasons that math majors end up in the computer industry also apply to fields of engineering.
-Engineering involves a great deal of math, and as a result, many engineering firms hire math majors.
-Your training in math will prepare you to quickly learn the specific issues in a new field, and your creative problem solving skills will be a strong asset to the engineering firm.
+Many of the reasons math majors work in the computer industry also apply to engineering fields.
+Engineering involves a great deal of math and, as a result, many engineering firms hire math majors.
+Your training in math will prepare you to quickly learn the specific issues in a new field, and your creative problem-solving skills will be a strong asset to an engineering firm.

-From the U. S. National Security Agency to a smaller company doing commerce on the web, the demand for mathematicians that can understand the number-theoretic issues in cryptography is great.
+From the U. S. National Security Agency to small companies doing commerce on the Web, the demand is great for mathematicians who can understand the number-theoretic issues in cryptography.

 Among the highest-paid professions are actuaries, who compute the statistics behind life insurance tables and other related tables.
-More information is at Be an Actuary.
-You can find Lstings of actuarial jobs, a site hosted by D.W.
+Find out more at: Be an Actuary.
+You can find Listings of actuarial jobs, a site hosted by D.W.
 Simpson Actuarial Search.

 Most financial companies hire mathematicians to study financial models and make predictions based on statistical evidence.
-As an example, here is a list of jobs for math majors at J. P. Morgan.
+A list of jobs for math majors can be found at: J. P. Morgan.

-Management consulting firms look for individuals who can quickly find the root of a problem, and find creative and effective solutions, and critically choose from among many options.
-As a result, math majors are in particularly high demand from management consulting firms like McKinsey and Co.
+Management consulting firms seek individuals who can quickly find the root of a problem, find creative and effective solutions, and critically choose from many options.
+As a result, math majors are in high demand in management consulting firms like McKinsey and Co.

 Other information on why to major in mathematics: